Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

     - Streamline print out messages
     - Added dependancies on `${SYSROOT}` and on **ALL** source files in `./src/`
   - vitis:
-    - Added `[project-root]/vitis/src/system.cfg` as dependency for the Vitis Linker
-    - Added `[project-root]/vitis/src/ila_0_bd.cfg` as dependency for the Vitis Linker when build with 'export ILA_EN := 1'
     - Disable ILA when building vitis with 'export TARGET := hw_emu'
     - counter and subtractor kernels running @ 500MHz (id=0 -> clk_out1_o1)
     - vadd_mm (vadd memory mapped kernel) running @ 250MHz (id=1 -> clk_out1_o2)
     - mm2s_vadd_s -> vadd_s -> s2mm_vadd_s (vadd_s streaming kernels) running @ 333MHz (id=4 -> clk_out2)
+    - Added `[project-root]/vitis/src/system.cfg` as dependency for the Vitis Linker
+    - Added `[project-root]/vitis/src/ila_0_bd.cfg` as dependency for the Vitis Linker when build with 'export ILA_EN := 1'
-    - Added `${GRAPH_O}` as dependency for the vitis linker, since you need to perform extra steps to get rid of this dependency
+    - Added `${GRAPH_O}` as dependency for the vitis linker, since you need to perform extra steps to be able to remove this dependency
     - Added `${LINUX_IMAGE}` and `${LINUX_ROOTFS}` as dependencies for the vitis packager; and those are now taken from the software platform
   - general:
-    - Makefiles: Improved dependencies to **ONLY** rebuild what's needed to be rebuild after a modification
+    - Improved dependencies in almost all `Makefile`s to **ONLY** rebuild what's needed to be rebuild after a modification
     - Added following `[project-root]/Makefile` commands:
       - `"make all_targets"` to be able to build everything for **ALL** `TARGET`'s
       - `"make clean_vitis"` to be able to clean everything (ip, ps_apps, vitis) after the (fixed) platform